icann/OCTO-TE-labs/README.md

 # ICANN Office of the CTO (OCTO) Technical Engagement (TE) Labs

-This repository contains lab scripts for a number of different lab types, namely
+This repository contains lab scripts for a number of different lab types for DNS and Routing.

-- DNS
-- Resolvers
-- Routing/RPKI

 # LICENSE